borisdev/resume/resume.md

 from its embryonic start as a spreadsheet to general release, I shared high-level design papers and gave non-technical explanations to the product and customer support teams.
 This allowed them to get accurate feedback on product technical design decisions.
-- I started a new process to ensure quality sales demos.
-Twenty-four hours beforehand, the demo environment has the scaled up workers, the best front-end branch, the best back-end branch, and a thumbs-up from the product manager.
+- I started a new process to ensure toil free and quality sales demos.
+Engineers must be included in the calendar invites.
+Twenty-four hours before the scheduled demo, the environment's worker are scaled up, and the best frontend and backend branches deployed.
+Only after these checks does the product manager start smoke and sanity testing.

 I helped increase the engineering team's productivity.